WebThingsIO/registration_server/flow.md

 1. [gateway <-> browser] Start the server on HTTP and load the setup UI at http://localhost:8080
 2. [gateway <-> cloud] Find an available DNS name, receive the API token using `/subscribe`.
 3. [gateway <-> cloud] Run the LE DNS challenge, use `/dnsconfig`, retrieve the certificates, restart the server on HTTPS.
-4. [gateway <-> browser] Create the admin account with an email address, verify email using `/setemail`.
+4. [gateway <-> browser] Create the admin account with an email address, set email with `/setemail' and verify using `/verifyemail`.
 5. [gateway <-> cloud] Periodically ping the cloud service using `/ping`.

 # Email verification

 1. The admin UI calls `/setemail`, which triggers the sending of a verification email.
-2. When the user clicks on the link from the email, this validates the email as being associated with the gateway.
+2. When the user clicks on the link from the email, this validates the email as being associated with the gateway (via `/verifyemail`).
 3. It is possible to check if an email is setup by calling the `/info` endpoint.

 # Domain Reclamation